Skip to content

 The law requires employers to withhold taxes from employee earnings to fund the Social Security and Medicare programs.
-These are called Federal Insurance Contributions Act (FICA) taxes.
+These are called Federal Insurance Contributions Act taxes.
 Your employer also pays a tax equal to the amount withheld from employee earnings.

 The self-employed pay Self-Employed Contributions Act (SECA) taxes on net earnings.
 SECA taxes also fund Social Security and Medicare.
 The self-employed pay both the employee and the employer share of SECA.
 But the law permits them to deduct half of the self-employment tax as a business expense.